Character sheet for Terminator Salvation.

 - Xanatos Gambit: Sending the Terminator agents back in time has a twofold purpose: one, to eliminate its worst enemy so that the new Skynet can rule unopposed in this timeline, and two, to teach the new version what went wrong last time.
-This is made most apparent in Salvation, where Skynet's top priority is not to kill John Conner, but to kill Kyle Reese, despite Conner already being born in that timeline.
+This is made most apparent in Salvation, where Skynet's top priority is not to kill John Connor, but to kill Kyle Reese, despite Connor already being born in that timeline.

 This Terminator was found by John Connor inside Skynet's R&D facility, created by Skynet based on their extensive research on human skin and tissue.
-It serves as a prototype to an entire production line of T-800s (the first-generation model of the T-800), which are also being built in the same facility.
+It serves as a prototype to an entire production line of Terminators (the first-generation model of the T-800), which are also being built in the same facility.